President's Volunteer Service Award

 The President's Volunteer Service Award is a civil award bestowed by the President of the United States.
-Established by executive order by George W. Bush, the award was established to honor volunteers that give hundreds of hours per year helping others through the President's Council on Service and Civic Participation.
+Established by executive order by George W. Bush, the award was established to honor volunteers that give hundreds of hours per year helping others.
 The award can be granted to individuals, families and organizations located throughout the United States.
-Depending on the amount of service hours completed, individuals can receive the Bronze, Silver, Gold, and/or the President's Call to Service Award (also referred to the President's Lifetime Achievement Award).
-The Call to Service Award is the most prestigious, and it has been awarded to few Americans to recognize over 4,000 hours of extraordinary service including notable honorees such as S. Truett Cathy, Mark Carman, and Zach Bonner.
+Depending on the amount of service hours completed, individuals can receive the Bronze, Silver, Gold, and/or the Lifetime Achievement Award.

+The President's Lifetime Achievement Award (also called the President's Call to Service Award) is the highest level, and it has been awarded to Americans to recognize over 4,000 hours of volunteer service.
 Awardees may receive a personalized certificate, an official pin, medallion, and/or a congratulatory letter from the President depending on the award earned.
+Orders for the award were put on pause indefinitely starting 27 May 2025.

 Purpose and establishment

 The purpose for the President's Volunteer Service Award is to honor the hundreds of thousands of people across America that have volunteered hundreds, if not thousands of volunteer hours over their lifetime.
 The program was established to honor the volunteer works of individuals, families and organizations throughout the United States.
 There have been several variations of this program using different names, including the President's Volunteer Action Award from the 1980s.

 The current program is called the President's Volunteer Service Award and was created by President George W. Bush in 2002.
 He made this program known during his State of the Union address.
+After September 11, 2001, President Bush saw the need to renew the interest in helping one's neighbors and called upon all Americans to help by volunteering their time.
+As part of this request, he created several new programs, including the Citizen Corps, and the President's Volunteer Service Award to be given to those that help to make a difference.

-In January 2003, President George W. Bush created an executive order that created the President's Council on Service and Civic Participation.
+In January 2003, Bush signed an executive order that created the President's Council on Service and Civic Participation within the Corporation for National and Community Service (AmeriCorps).
 The council was established to recognize the important contributions Americans of all ages are making within their communities through service and civic engagement.

-The President's Volunteer Service Award is now an initiative of the Corporation for National and Community Service and the Points of Light Institute.